domemily/domemily.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Currently, I am a Postdoctoral Fellow at the [University of Hong Kong (HKU)](https://www.hku.hk) advised by [Prof. Jia Pan](https://www.cs.hku.hk/people/academic-staff/jpan).
 Before that, I was a Postdoctoral Fellow at Northwestern Polytechnical University, working with [Prof. Xingguang Peng](https://teacher.nwpu.edu.cn/xgpeng).
-I received my PhD degree and Master degree in Marine Science and Technology from Northwestern Polytechnical University, under the supervision of [Prof. Mingyong Liu](https://teacher.nwpu.edu.cn/liumingyong) and [Prof. Xingguang Peng](https://teacher.nwpu.edu.cn/xgpeng).
-I was a Joint PhD student at the Intelligent Computational Engineering Laboratory [ICE LAB](https://icelab.uk), Department of Mechanical and Aerospace Engineering, the University of Strathclyde, UK, under the supervision of [Dr. Edmondo Minisci](https://www.strath.ac.uk/staff/minisciedmondodr/#contact).
+I received my Ph.D. degree and Master degree in Marine Science and Technology from Northwestern Polytechnical University, under the supervision of [Prof. Mingyong Liu](https://teacher.nwpu.edu.cn/liumingyong) and [Prof. Xingguang Peng](https://teacher.nwpu.edu.cn/xgpeng).
+I was a Joint Ph.D. student at the Intelligent Computational Engineering Laboratory [ICE LAB](https://icelab.uk), Department of Mechanical and Aerospace Engineering, the University of Strathclyde, UK, under the supervision of [Dr. Edmondo Minisci](https://www.strath.ac.uk/staff/minisciedmondodr/#contact).

 Research Interest